15 Cool Things To Do in Amman, Jordan

 The main streets of Jabal Amman are Rainbow Street, Fawzi Malouf Street, Omar bin al-Khattab Street (also known as Mango Street) and Khirfan Street.
 The next point will be entirely dedicated to Rainbow street.

 Fawzi Malouf Street is famous for its beautiful villas and Jordan River Designs which supports traditional crafts throughout Jordan.
+It is definitely one of the best things to do in Jordan.

-While being in Jabal Amman, you should make sure to have a drink or/and lunch in Wild Jordan Foundation supporting ecotourism and local craft from all over Jordan.
+While being in Jabal Amman, you should make sure to have a drink or/and lunch in Wild Jordan Café Amman supporting ecotourism and local craft from all over Jordan.
 It has a lovely view over Amman and you can stock up on souvenirs that support the local community such as baskets, tea, olive oil soaps, cushions and much more.

 If you travel to Amman, Jordan, visiting Jabal Amman will give you a different view on the Jordanian capital.